This post may contain affiliate links. Please see our disclosure policy for more details.

 • 1/2 pound thinly sliced beef

-• 1 cups broccoli florets, roughly chopped
+• 1 cup broccoli florets, chopped to small pieces

 Instructions